-The meeting dates where the Audit Committee met during the financial year were 25 November 2016, 14 January 2017, 23 February 2017, 19 May 2017, 28 August 2017.
-The Group's external auditors attended all the Audit Committee meetings during the year.
+The meeting dates where the Audit Committee met during the financial year were 27th November, 2017, 18th January, 2018, 26th February, 2018, 23rd May, 2018, 27th August, 2018.
+Wellcall Holdings Berhad ("the Company") and its subsidiary company ("the Group")'s External Auditors attended all the Audit Committee meetings during the year.

-The Chairman of the Audit Committee undertakes a continuing process of engagement with senior executives of the Company as well as the external auditors and the internal auditors so that the Audit Committee is kept up-to-date with all important issues including key audit issues and concerns affecting the Company.
-Minutes of each Audit Committee meeting are noted by the Board via distribution to each Board members and the Chairman of the Audit Committee highlights on key issues discussed in the Audit Committee meeting at each Board meeting.
+The Chairman of the Audit Committee undertakes a continuing process of engagement with senior executives of the Company as well as the External Auditors and the Internal Auditors so that the Audit Committee is kept up-to-date with all important issues including key audit issues and concerns affecting the Company.
+Minutes of each Audit Committee meeting are noted by the Board via distribution to each Board member and the Chairman of the Audit Committee highlights on key issues discussed in the Audit Committee meeting at each Board meeting.